TERMS AND CONDITIONS OF CARRIAGE

 10.1 Commitment to Non-Discrimination

-Air Charter Scotland will not refuse carriage on the grounds of disability or reduced mobility provided that:
+Air Charter Scotland will do all possible so as not to refuse carriage on the grounds of disability or reduced mobility provided that:

 10.2 Advance Notification